Breast Cancer Histopathology Classification using CBAM-EfficientNetV2 with Transfer Learning: Abstract

 \section{Abstract}

-Breast cancer histopathology image classification is critical for early detection and improved patient outcomes.
-This study introduces a novel approach leveraging Hybrid EfficientNet models enhanced with advanced attention mechanisms—CBAM, Self-Attention, and Deformable Attention—to improve feature extraction and focus on relevant tissue regions.
-The proposed models were evaluated on the BreakHis dataset across multiple magnification scales (40X, 100X, 200X, and 400X).
-Among them, the EfficientNetV2-XL with CBAM achieved outstanding performance, reaching a peak accuracy of 98.96\% and an F1-score of 98.31\% at 400X magnification, outperforming state-of-the-art methods.
-By integrating Contrast Limited Adaptive Histogram Equalization (CLAHE) for preprocessing and optimizing computational efficiency, this method demonstrates its suitability for real-time clinical deployment.
-The results underscore the potential of attention-enhanced scalable architectures in advancing diagnostic precision for breast cancer detection.
+Breast cancer histopathology image classification is crucial for early diagnosis, enabling timely interventions and improved patient outcomes.
+This study proposes a novel CBAM-EfficientNetV2 model that integrates Convolutional Block Attention Modules (CBAM) with EfficientNetV2 to enhance feature extraction and focus on clinically relevant tissue regions.
+Leveraging transfer learning and attention mechanisms, the model achieves superior performance on the BreakHis dataset across multiple magnifications (40X, 100X, 200X, 400X), with an accuracy of 99.01\% and an F1-score of 98.31\% at 400X, outperforming state-of-the-art methods.
+Robust preprocessing with Contrast Limited Adaptive Histogram Equalization (CLAHE) and optimized computational efficiency ensure scalability for real-time clinical diagnostics.
+This approach advances responsible healthcare innovation, promoting accessible, high-precision breast cancer detection for global health equity.